hafizrahman1/WebFundamentals/src/content/en/fundamentals/primers/service-workers/where-they-live.markdown

 ---

 <p class="intro">
-  A basic service worker implementation has two types of players.
+  A basic service worker implementation requires code in two places.
 </p>

 ### Clients

 A client is a web page that uses a service worker.
+One or more clients can use the same service worker.
+All they need do is implement the registration code, which we'll look at in the next section.

 ### Service worker script

-This player is a background script that acts as a network proxy for one or more clients.
-Though its name implies activity, you can almost think of a service worker as a passive player, one that only runs when one of its event handlders is fired.
-It can't even manipulate  its clients' DOMs.
+This is a background script that acts as a network proxy for one or more clients.
+Though its name implies activity, you can almost think of a service worker as a passive player, one that only runs when one of its event handlders are fired.
+It can't even manipulate its clients' DOM's.

 ### Clients don't need service workers